matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 ### Clients

 Clients SHOULD supply `Accept` to all requests they make, and set `Content-Type` to the encoding they intend to use.
-If a client doesn't supply an `Accept` header, then JSON must be presumed acceptable to that client.
+If a client doesn't supply an `Accept` header, then `application/json` must be presumed acceptable to that client.

 The client should not attempt to communicate with this homeserver if the response was 406,